Cost Guide

 £20,000

 Every pound you spend on compliance saves you hundreds in potential penalties.
-It is not an expense — it is the cheapest insurance you can buy.
+It is not an expense, it is the cheapest insurance you can buy.

 Free for your first property.
 No credit card required.

-A Legionella typically costs between £75 and £200.
+A Legionella Risk Assessment typically costs between £75 and £200.
 A standard domestic Legionella risk assessment costs £75–£150 for a typical house or flat.
 Larger properties, HMOs, or properties with complex water systems (multiple tanks, long pipe runs) cost £150–£200.
 Some compliance companies offer combined packages with gas safety checks and EICRs at a reduced rate.
 The assessment itself takes 30–60 minutes on site.
 Prices vary by region, property size, and the specific professional you use.
 London and the South East tend to be at the higher end of the range.

-Is a Legionella tax deductible for landlords?
+Is a Legionella Risk Assessment tax deductible for landlords?

 Yes.
-The cost of a Legionella is an allowable expense that can be deducted from your rental income for tax purposes.
+The cost of a Legionella Risk Assessment is an allowable expense that can be deducted from your rental income for tax purposes.
 Keep the receipt and invoice as evidence.
 This applies whether you are a sole trader landlord or operate through a limited company.